riipandi/next-start/readme.md

 ## License

-This project is open-sourced software licensed under the [MIT license](./license.txt).
+This project is open-sourced software licensed under the [MIT license](https://aris.mit-license.org).
 Copyrights in this project are retained by their contributors.
+See the [license file](./license.txt) for more information.